 Octane Alley #10226

-This is a classic roadside filling station sitting out in the Pennsylvania jingweeds.
+This is a classic roadside filling station out in the Pennsylvania jingweeds.
 As you can see, the whole of it is one small building with a single rusty and faded Atlantic gas pump.
+That’s it.
 You had your choice of gas as long as it was leaded Atlantic!
-This kind of small-time family operated roadside business just aren’t around much anymore in most areas.
+This kind of small-time family-operated roadside business just isn’t around much anymore in most areas.
 If they are, they’re in the outback for sure.

 The dials were stopped, ahem, cold at 29.9 cents a gallon on the rusty Atlantic gas pump.
-My estimate is that’s a price per gallon that was last seen around 1970.
-A blackened light bulb remained in the lampshade and the hose had fallen off the pump and was laying in the weeds.
-There was stillness, the woods, a few houses, and a long way to go to town.
+My estimate is that price per gallon was last seen around 1970.
+A blackened light bulb remained in the lampshade and the hose had fallen off the pump to lay in the weeds.
+There was noticeable stillness, the woods, a few houses, and a long way to go to town.
 Once in a while, a car would go by.
-Amazingly, it sat exactly like this for roughly 45 years, blackened light bulb and all.
+Amazingly, this vintage gas station sat exactly like this for roughly 45 years, a blackened light bulb in the shade and all.
 A few years ago, the pump was finally taken out and the building collapsed from rotted sills.
 Like the price of gas, nothing stands forever.

-How could it go untouched for all that time?
-First, it was a little remote into the way back bushes.
+What helped this place go untouched for all that time?
+First, it was a little remote into the outback bushes.
 Secondly, it was surprisingly hard to spot driving down the road, believe it or not.
 You really could drive right by it, just as I did.
 It sort of blended into the landscape like camouflage.
 Lastly, it was across the road from two houses where the owners lived.
 If you pulled in, you were being watched, and I’m sure the shotgun would come out if there was any monkey business going on.

 Location: near Saxton, Bedford County, Pennsylvania.
-Image and text ©Andrew N Dierks
+Picture and story ©Andrew Dierks